capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

 ### Information you need
 #### Where to install the plugins
 When SuperCollider starts up, it looks for the plugins in a particular location.
 You need to know this location in order to control where the plugins get installed.
 Start SuperCollider, and look at the post window.
+The following is part of the post window output on my machine:

+    NumPrimitives = 679
+    compiling dir: '/usr/share/SuperCollider/SCClassLibrary'
+    compiling dir: '/usr/share/SuperCollider/Extensions'
+    pass 1 done

 Look for the two lines starting 'compiling dir:'.
 The second quotes the location.
 Remove the trailing '\SuperCollider\Extensions' bit and make a note of it.
 This location will be referred to as **PluginLocation** for the remainder of this article.
 ### Packages you need
 You will need to install quite a bit of software to get the plugins.
 Below is a list of this software, along with the terminal commands to get it.
 #### C++ compiler